Arabian Sea: Environment and wildlife

 The wildlife of the Arabian sea is diverse, and entirely unique because of the geographic distribution.

 Arabian Sea warming

-Recent studies by Indian Institute of Tropical Meteorology confirmed that the Arabian Sea is warming monotonously; it possibly is due to by global warming.
+Recent studies by the Indian Institute of Tropical Meteorology confirmed that the Arabian Sea is warming monotonously; it possibly is due to global warming.
+The intensification and northward shift of the summer monsoon low-level jet over the Arabian Sea from 1979 to 2015, led to increased upper ocean heat content due to enhanced downwelling and reduced southward heat transport.

-Underwater tunnel

-A rail tunnel under the sea is planned.
-It will link the UAE with the western coast of India.
-The tunnel will be supported by pontoons and will be nearly 2000 kilometres in length.